lcabaceira/crystal/TestCases/disk-io-jmeter-tests/README.md

 contentfilesystem.path =  Path to the ContentStore filesystem to be tested resultsDirectory = Path where to store the result JSON

+As a general conclusion,

+There is a significant difference in performance for the different means of doing sequential file read and write IO from Java.
+We've found the use of ByteBuffers and Channels to be the best optimised parts of the IO libraries, all very dependent on the filesystem, OS and Host.
+This is why this tests are very important for Alfresco Content Store and Indexes file system as they can provide a good overview on how is each fiesystem performing in comparison with others.

 References :

   - http://mechanical-sympathy.blogspot.ch/2011/12/java-sequential-io-performance.html